Jump To Section

 - Gordon Ramsay’s Sesame-Crusted Tuna: Tuna seared and served with a tangy yuzu-sesame sauce that features bright notes from cilantro.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Alice Waters, Gordon Ramsay, Chef Thomas Keller, and more.